Ahmedelsayed247/low-level-design/Parking_Lot/ParkingLot/README.md

   - Remaining 20% for trucks.
 - **Parking and Unparking**: Vehicles can be parked in appropriate spots based on their type and can be easily removed from the system.

-## Technologies Used

-- **Java**: The system is developed in Java using object-oriented programming principles.
-- **Design Patterns**:
-- 1. Singleton Pattern:
-The ParkingLot class uses the Singleton Pattern to ensure that only one instance of the parking lot exists.
-This guarantees that all parking operations are centralized, and it prevents the creation of multiple ParkingLot objects in the system.
-- 2. The Observer Design :
-- Pattern is used for real-time updates and notifications regarding parking lot status.

 ## Classes